Why Disney hasn’t shared how many people watched ‘Hamilton’

 With those remarks, Disney joined the game that every streaming service plays in presenting its high-profile bets as winners with a decided lack of detail.
 In July, Apple declared that Greyhound, the Tom Hanks World War II drama, was Apple TV Plus’s biggest hit to date and that its viewing audience was on par with that of a summer theatrical box-office smash.
 Hulu feted the Andy Samberg romantic comedy Palm Springs, saying it broke records when it debuted on July 10, netting more hours watched over its first three days than any other film on the service during that period.
 On Netflix’s last earnings call, the company—which has become a bit more loose-lipped about its data—ticked off a number of viewing brags related to its original titles: 40 million households streamed Mindy Kaling’s series Never Have I Ever, the same number that watched the Steve Carell sitcom Space Force.
 As for the David Spade romantic comedy The Wrong Missy: 59 million.
 The Chris Hemsworth thriller Extraction netted a whopping 99 million viewers, the company claims.

-All this wonderful news has made headlines, launched Tweets, and inspired breathless media posts.
+All this wonderful news has made headlines, launched tweets, and inspired breathless media posts.

 If only anyone knew what it all meant.